jilanih1/Juniper_PYEZ/README.md

 Simple script to collect RSI and full /var/log directory from a device running JunOS using Juniper's PyEZ module for Python.

 ### Modules
-- Juniper PyEZ module (created by Juniper)
+- PyEZ module (created by Juniper)
 - Paramiko module

 Both can be installed on Linux using pip: